Grimrukh/soulstruct-gui/README.md

 # soulstruct-gui

-**NOTE**: With the release of Soulstruct for Blender and the ever-improving capabilities of `DSMapStudio`, this project is no longer actively maintained.
-It is still available for reference.
+**NOTE**: With the release of [Soulstruct for Blender](https://github.com/Grimrulh/soulstruct-blender) and the ever-improving capabilities of `DSMapStudio`, `Smithbox`, etc., this project is in maintenance mode only and is not being actively developed.

-Many-in-one editor GUI for Soulstruct projects.
-Formerly bundled into Soulstruct library.
+Many-in-one editor GUI for [Soulstruct](https://github.com/Grimrukh/soulstruct) projects (formerly bundled into that repo).